Sades160/Quarter-Source-SDK/README.md

-# Source SDK 2013
+#  Quarter Source

-Source code for Source SDK 2013.
+Built off of the Source code for Source SDK 2013.

+Nothing has been added yet and im just now starting development on this as of August 17th 2025.

+(rest of this text down below are unedited)

 Contains the game code for Half-Life 2, HL2: DM and TF2.